 Cost for the Parks Canada Moraine Lake Shuttle is $8 for adults, $4 for seniors, $2 for youth.
 Children under 6 ride free.
 There is also a $3 surcharge on all reservations.
 This is the least costly of all the ways to get to Moraine Lake and great for anyone visiting Banff on a budget.

-Masks are required on the shuttle and bear spray must be in your bag for the duration of the ride.
+Bear spray must be in your bag for the duration of the ride.

 Keep in mind that while the Park and Ride Connector is free and doesn’t require reservations, you’ll still need a reservation for either the Lake Louise Shuttle or the Moraine Lake Shuttle from the Park and Ride.